bram98/quantum/README.md

 The wavefunction tends to rotate either clockwise or anti-clockwise in space, like a corkscrew.
 What does the orientation of the wave function say about the direction of movement?
 What happens when the wave function is flat?
 With flat I mean the wavefuntion doesn't rotate like a corkscrew, which happens when the particle is near the edges.
 The wave function tends to spread over time.
 Which observable measures the spread of the wave function?
 <br><br>
 2. Set the simulation to Sine(?) + Infinite square well.
 With Sine(?)
 I mean either Sine1, Sine2 or Sine1 + Sine2.
 The sine solutions move really slowly, why do they move so slow?
 You can use E=h*f for this.
 How much faster does the Sine2 solution move with respect to Sine1?
 Or phrased differently, what do you get when you divide the frequency of Sine2 by the frequency of Sine1?
 Now set the display to |psi|^2, which you know as probability density.
 Sine1 and Sine2 are stationary states, why?
-Why is Sine12 not a stationay state?
+Why is Sine12 not a stationary state?
 <br><br>
 3. Which potential makes the gaussian stationary?
 Note: it is not actually the proper eigenstate, I just changed the parameter of the gaussian until it was kind of stationary.
 <br><br>